Guangdong: Culture

 The har gow are classical Cantonese dumplings served as dim sum.

-The central region, which is also the political and economic center, is populated predominantly by Yue Chinese speakers, though the influx in the last three decades of millions of Mandarin-speaking immigrants has slightly diminished Cantonese linguistic dominance.
-This region is associated with Cantonese cuisine.
-Dim sum is one famous example of Cantonese cuisine, dividing Cantonese food into small portions and served with small dishes.
+The central region, which is also the political and economic center, is populated predominantly by Yue Chinese (Cantonese) speakers, though the influx in the last three decades of millions of Mandarin-speaking immigrants has slightly diminished Cantonese linguistic dominance.
+This region is associated with Cantonese cuisine; dim sum is one of these which divides Cantonese food into small portions and is served with in small dishes.
 Cantonese opera is a form of Chinese opera popular in Cantonese speaking areas.
 Related Yue dialects are spoken in most of the western half of the province.

 The area comprising the cities of Chaozhou, Shantou and Jieyang in coastal east Guangdong, known as Chaoshan, forms its own cultural sphere.
 The Teochew people here, along with Hailufeng Hoklo people in Shanwei, speak Haklau, which is a Southern Min variety closely related to mainstream Hokkien and their cuisine is Teochew cuisine.
 Teochew opera is also well-known and has a unique form.

 The Hakka people live in large areas of Guangdong, including Huizhou, Meizhou, Shenzhen, Heyuan, Shaoguan and other areas.
 Much of the Eastern part of Guangdong is populated by the Hakka people except for the Chaozhou and Hailufeng area.
 Hakka culture include Hakka cuisine, Han opera (汉剧 (漢劇)), Hakka Hanyue and sixian (traditional instrumental music) and Hakka folk songs (客家山歌).